Aug 29, 2023

 - Testing and Revision: Producing “more” engaging content, suggests that we measure performance and test multiple approaches to identify user preferences.
-Once we are able to narrow down the effectiveness of a particular type of content or subject, we can begin to accelerate content production within that topic.
+Once we can narrow down the effectiveness of a particular type of content or subject, we can begin to accelerate content production within that topic.

 - Listen Actively and Personalize: A major benefit of social selling is the ability to interact and produce personalized content for your dedicated viewer base.
 This allows you to deeply refine your messaging and appeal specifically to your segment of choice.

 - Organize and Schedule Content: It is almost impossible to consistently produce quality content without proper organization.
 You will find that when creating, revising, and scheduling content, you are required to monitor hundreds of posts at any given time.
 This is a serious challenge that could easily fall into chaos if allowed, so having a clear and well-functioning database is necessary for success.